Is The Answer 16 Or 1

 Professional Insights

 In programming, for example, the order of operations is critical in writing code that performs calculations correctly.
-Programmers must be mindful of how the programming language interprets mathematical expressions and use parentheses and other notation to ensure that the code behaves as intended.
+Programmers must be mindful of how the programming language interprets mathematical expressions and use parentheses and other notation to confirm that the code behaves as intended.

 In financial modeling, accurate calculations are essential for making informed decisions.
 Financial analysts use spreadsheets and other tools to perform complex calculations, and they must be careful to use the correct formulas and notation to avoid errors.